Our Mouse Control Tests

 The test is run three times for each tested CPI value at each test speed.

-The deviation result is recorded for each run, and the results are represented with a graph.
-You can browse the graphs generated for each of our tested mice here.
+The deviation result is recorded for each run, and we represent the results with a graph.
+For comparison, you can browse the graphs generated for each of our tested mice using our comparison tool.

 The vertical axis of this graph is the CPI deviation error, while the horizontal axis is the actuator speed.
 The points represent individual data, and you can hover your cursor over them to see the exact results.

-You can see an example of what this graph looks like in the photo below.
+You can see an example of this graph in the photo below.

 The speed-related accuracy variation (SRAV) is calculated and represented for each tested CPI setting on a separate set of graphs.
-You can see an example of this set of graphs in the image below.
+The image below shows an example of this set of graphs.

 Speed-Related Accuracy Variation (SRAV)